 This short extract gives you a taste of the personal "Child's Horoscope" by Liz Greene.
 The small samples taken from various chapters convey an impression of the complete horoscope (18-25 pages) which can be ordered as an E-Horoscope or a bound book in the AstroShop.Most parents long to provide their children with the best they can offer on every level.
 But what is "the best"?
 The birth horoscope of a child is a map of patterns and potentials which exist in that child from the moment of birth.
 Encouragement of these potentials in childhood can help a child to develop greater confidence and hope for a future which is more authentically his or her own, so that greater happiness and fulfillment are possible later in life.
 II.
 Your Child's Psychological Type

 In this concise chapter Liz Greene describes the child's general temperament and his characteristic approach to life.The rich array of individual abilities and potentials portrayed in Jean-Claude's birth horoscope is set against the background of an inherent temperament bias which may be partly hereditary but is also the reflection of a mysterious essence which belongs to him alone.
 This mysterious "something" is already at work within Jean-Claude, helping him to develop his personality along the lines which are healthiest and most natural to him. [..]
-With such a fertile imaginative nature, Jean-Claude may display a great impatience toward material limits which force him to focus on the present even the basic limits of his own body and the everyday routines of hygiene, healthy eating and sufficient sleep.
-"Junk" food [...]
+Jean-Claude needs physical security and stability a great deal, perhaps more than many other children but because his strengths lie on the imaginative and intuitive side, he may not always be inclined to do those everyday chores necessary to ensure an orderly and structured [...]
 III.
 The Characters in the Story

 This is one of the most comprehensive chapters of the "Child's Horoscope".
 This short version touches only on a few of the central characters in your child's personality.
 The complete report provides a detailed description on 7-9 pages.The tension between the main characters in Jean-Claude's inner story is the source of energy which provides the impetus for growth, movement and the formation of a healthy individuality. [..]
-If he feels very upset and threatened, he may become withdrawn and melancholy, preferring to stay in bed and hiding from the external world behind a protective cloak of imagined illnesses.
-So strong is his inner vision of beauty and magic that he may simply refuse to acknowledge [...] [..]
-This may sometimes be confusing to him because he feels the sadness inside himself and will express it as his own.
-It may also confuse his parents, who might fear that they have made him unhappy when in fact he is really responding to a more general psychic atmosphere.
-Jean-Claude [...]
+Like some character in a fairy tale, he instinctively seeks a world where the Good, the True and the Beautiful shine through the clouds and the Bad, the False and the Ugly are always vanquished.
+As he develops, Jean-Claude may instinctively assume that life will always [...] [..]
+Because of this subtle blurring of boundaries, he is a receptive child who responds readily to the feelings of others not only to individuals, but also to the unconscious atmosphere generated by the family and by other children in any group situation.
+Jean-Claude has [...]
 Hidden traits [..]
-This less developed side can offer a much needed realism and resilience, if it is understood and encouraged to develop.
-Here are hidden all those powerful instinctual and emotional needs which, because they are so raw and intense, can cause Jean-Claude conflict as he develops. [...]
+Here are hidden all those powerful instinctual and emotional needs which, because they are so raw and intense, can cause Jean-Claude conflict as he develops.
+A strong will and strong desires inevitably cause conflict and competition with parents and siblings, and Jean-Claude's [...]
 IV.
 Emotional Needs and Patterns in Relationships

 Knowing about their child's fears can help parents to react with love and understanding in challenging situations.
 The child's main fears and insecurities are described on 2-3 pages in the full report.VI.
 Looking toward the future